Scenario Preview, Part Four

 Digging the last few Japanese out of their holes proved a challenge.
 The Marines even lowered a truck-mounted rocket launcher down a cliff using tanks and chains to help overcome the Japanese resistance.
 Offshore gunboats also blasted the holdouts’ caves.
 On July 9th, Vice Admiral Turner declared the island secured.
 Some mopping up would continue but the Japanese were finished as a fighting force.
 At Marpi Point on the 9th of July one more tragic event took place as hundreds of Japanese civilians jumped to their deaths, committing mass suicide.
 Many civilians - Chamorros, Kanakas, Korean, Formosan and Japanese - suffered throughout the battle, hiding in caves.

 In the end, Saipan cost the Americans 3,225 killed, 13,061 wounded, and 326 missing in action.
 In return, they killed 23,811 Japanese and captured another 736.
 The number of civilians killed is not known but it was very high.
-The Japanese didn’t have time to prepare all their defenses and many naval guns planned for installation were not in place; the weapons found still in their crates in the rail yards of Garapan.
+The Japanese didn’t have time to prepare all their defenses and many naval guns planned for installation were not in place; the weapons would be found still in their crates in the rail yards of Garapan.
 Many of the Japanese infantry units were stationed on Saipan by accident, survivors of U.S. air and submarine attacks on their convoys heading to other areas in the Pacific but dropped off on Saipan.
 Saipan was a decisive engagement, both militarily and politically, and its fall pierced the Japanese National Defense Zone.

-The last battle brings some tired Marines with many weapons on a small Japanese garrison on a hill.
+The last battle brings some tired Marines with many weapons against a small Japanese garrison on a hill.
 There’s nowhere left to retreat; if a single Japanese unit survives the game, the Japanese win.

 And that’s it for Saipan 1944!